uwmadison-chm/scorify/README.md

 ## Reliability tool

-The `reliability` command reads a scoresheet and a datafile and outputs reliability information, namely Cronbach's Alpha, for each measure.
-For example
+The `reliability` command reads a scoresheet and a datafile and outputs information about question reliability, such as Cronbach's Alpha, and participant outliers, such as Mahalanobis distance.

     $ reliability examples/neurohack_scoresheet.csv examples/neurohack_April+2,+2019_11.05.csv

-yields

-                         mean     stdev     alpha
-    panas             2.85500   1.28539   0.77941
-    mcsd              1.47692   0.50140  -0.20062

 By default, any missing answers are handled by ignoring all of that participant's data (list-wise deletion).
 Give the `--imputation` flag to instead fill in any missing response